naccdata/nacc-flywheel/docs/project_management/index.md

 1. Only one study should have `primary` set to `True`.

 2. Like with any YAML file, you can include several study definitions separated by a line with `---`.
-   However, it is more pragmatic to have one file per study for large studys.
+   However, it is more pragmatic to have one file per study for large studies.

-2. The `tags` are strings that will be permissible as tags within the group for the center.
+3. The `tags` are strings that will be permissible as tags within the group for the center.
    Each tag will also be added to ingest studys within the center's pipeline(s).

-3. Choose `center-id` values to be mnemonic for the coordinating center staff.
-   The choice will be visible to centers, but they will not need to type the value in regular interactions.
-   Staff, on the other hand, will need to use the strings in filters.

-4. The `adcid` is an assigned code used to identify the center within submited data.
-   Each center has a unique ADC ID.

-5. Datatypes are strings used for creating ingest containers, and matching to sets of gear rules needed for handling ingest.
+4. Datatypes are strings used for creating ingest containers, and matching to sets of gear rules needed for handling ingest.

 ### Example